bourgesl/marlin-fx/README.md

 The MarlinFX build produces a (big) JavaFX jar file patched with MarlinFX classes (com.sun.marlin + hacked ShapeUtil using the MarlinRasterizer) to be placed in the boot classpath as JavaFX 8 lies in the extension classpath (and can not be patched easily).
 Of course, such (complete) JavaFX jar depends on your JDK version and your platform (win, mac, linux ...) so the MarlinFX jar can not be distributed (license issue) nor shared across platforms (binary incompatiblity).

+Note: it does not modify the SW pipeline which still uses OpenPisces (for compatiblity issue).

 First time, import your local jfxrt.jar (from ${java.home}/lib/ext/jfxrt.jar) to your local maven repository or when you get the error 'Could not find artifact javafx:jfxrt:jar:local in central (https://repo.maven.apache.org/maven2)' : mvn process-resources